ctbs/despina/README.md

 despina
 =======

-An open source .NET library for accessing Google Cloud Messaging
+An open source .NET library for Google Cloud Messaging